Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Limitations

-This paper has two primary limitations that offer avenues for future research: \begin{itemize}[leftmargin=*] \item Data Source Diversity: The MedChain benchmark is constructed from 12,163 electronic health records obtained from the Chinese medical website ``iiYi."
+1) Data Source Diversity: The MedChain benchmark is constructed from 12,163 electronic health records obtained from the Chinese medical website ``iiYi."
 Although this dataset is extensive and covers 19 medical specialties and 156 sub-categories, it is derived from a single source.
-In our future work, we will incorporate additional data sources from different regions or healthcare systems to further enrich the dataset, providing a broader spectrum of clinical scenarios and enhancing the generalizability of the benchmark.
+Additionally, there exists a notable imbalance in data distribution across different medical specialties, with some departments having significantly more cases than others.
+This imbalance may introduce bias in model evaluation and limit performance in underrepresented specialties.
+In our future work, we will incorporate additional data sources from different regions or healthcare systems to further enrich the dataset and address the specialty imbalance.

-\item Patient Interaction Simulation: In our interactive environment, the patient responses during the history-taking stage are generated by the Gemma 2 language model.
+2) Patient Interaction Simulation: In our interactive environment, the patient responses during the history-taking stage are generated by the Gemma 2 language model.
 While this approach ensures consistency and control in evaluating the LLM-based agent, the real patient interactions can be more varied and complex.
 Future work could explore more advanced patient simulators or incorporate real dialogue data to capture a wider range of communication styles and behaviors.